Australian cruisers will be amongst the first to see the newest show by Oscar®, Grammy® & Tony Award®-winning composer Stephen Schwartz.

 Stephen: Well, we’re working hard on it!

-Kat: Well, it was really amazing talking to you again, thank you so much.
+Kat: It was really amazing talking to you, thank you so much again.

 Stephen: Thank you, you too.
 Oh and I’m coming down there again this coming February with my ASCAP musical theatre workshop.
 We did a round of them in Australia a few years ago with aspiring Australian musical theatre writers.
 So we’re coming to work with them again in February!